MartaJCreator/APPE_code/README.md

 ### Dependencies

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-*
+* There are a range of dependancy which are quired to runs this problem, the standard anaconda
+* disbtuation, however this if this unavaiable this problem is designed to run of python3.7 and
+* using the standard scipy distribation and pandas version x.x

 ### Installing

-* How/where to download your program
 * Dowload this program from githib
 * Any modifications needed to be made to files/folders

 ### Executing program